 The servomotor is heavy duty and is commonly used to drive the front wheels on (4) wheel drive farm and industrial tractors.

-pay-out winch.
-In pay-in mode, the line goes out 1/4 mile to a truck on the other side of the sod farm which has a tall mast with a big pulley at the top.
+Pay-in mode is done typically at the turf farms.
+The line goes out from the winch a 1/4 mile to a truck on the other side of the sod farm which has a tall mast with a pulley at the top.
 The line goes through the pulley and all the way back to the winch area.
 In

 this way, the tow operator has a clear view of the pilot during the launch segment of the flight and can adjust the tow force (or stop it), accordingly.

 The tow pressure is adjusted by

 varying the hydraulic pressure to the servomotor.
 There is a special valve (in the right hand of the operator in the photo below) which, if there is some foreign object in the system, will

 instantly dump the pressure.
 This is one of a number of failsafe devices on the winch.
 If all else fails, the tow operator has a hook knife with which he can quickly cut the tow line.

 The tow operator/flight instructor maintains constant contact with the towed pilot via radio.
 The instructor and pilot each have multiple radios to insure contact is never lost while in

 inoperable, there are special physical signals that can be used between the pilot and the tow operator.
 Just the same, pilots are instructed that if, for some reason, they cease to hear commands they must immediately release from tow and land somewhere safe.

 When being towed up at the sod farms, landings can be made in virtually any direction, depending on wind

 typical reading from a student pilot who carried a variometer showing the climb rate and maximum altitude reached under each tow.
 Getting

 means more time in the air to do training maneuvers.
 The advantage of the tow system is that we can simulate many of the various conditions pilots will experience at a launch site without